 You can start your IAS preparation during graduation itself.
 All you must do is go through the syllabus and chart out a study plan for IAS.
 Starting early has many advantages.
 You will have age on your side since the IAS age limit will be far away.
 Also, being young and still a student, you would be in touch with academics, giving you an edge over older competitors.
 Also, being in college, you can make use of your college library for the preparation.
 And, make sure you take part in college fests and events as this experience will help you develop a well-rounded personality, and also make up for your lack of work experience in case you clear the exam right after your graduation!

-How to prepare for IAS exam after 12th?
+How to prepare for the IAS exam after the 12th?

 How to prepare for IAS while doing engineering?